MIPT-ILab/mipt-mips/index.md

 MIPT-MIPS is a pre-silicon simulator of MIPS CPU.
 It is able to measure _performance_ of program running on CPU, thus taking best features of RTL and common functional simulation.

 This project is a part of [MIPT ILab](https://mipt-ilab.github.io/) activity at [Moscow Institute of Physics and Technology](http://phystech.edu/) (MIPT).
 The project is being developed by a group of students under the guidance of Intel employees.
 Additionally, MIPT-MIPS is a supporting project to MIPT lectures on Computer Architecture and MIPT Software Teamwork Course.

 Lectures and seminars are delivered each Wednesday 17:05, room 108 of RT building.

 ## Computer Architecture

-You may find lectures of previous year [in our archive](https://github.com/MIPT-ILab/mipt-mips/wiki/Lectures-on-the-computer-architecture-in-2017).

 Date | Event name
 :----: | ----------------------------